Hjdskes/hjdskes.github.io/content/blog/psa-github-gpg.md

 become verified again.
 In fact, even the commits I made since starting to use subkeys suddenly became verified as well.
 This same trick works on GitLab, by the way.

+### Update Jan 2 2019

+I reported this issue when I discovered it.
+[I have now gotten a response](/blog/github-pgp-response).